-When reading through any email, take note of the grammar and wording used in the body of the message.
-If you notice spelling and grammatical mistakes, or even strange phrases, this should be a red flag that something isn’t right with the email.
-Emails from legitimate sources are very carefully crafted to assure that emails are professional and well-written.
+When reading through any email or message, take note of the grammar and wording used in the body of the message.
+If you notice spelling and grammatical mistakes, or even strange phrases, this should be a red flag that something isn’t right.
+Emails from legitimate sources are very carefully crafted to assure that they are professional and well-written.
 On another note, most email spam filters will look for key phrases or words to filter out phishing attempts, and spelling or grammatical mistakes can help scam emails bypass those filters and find their way directly in your inbox, instead of your junk folder.
-Since these emails look like they are coming from legitimate sources, take extra time to read them carefully and assure that they are authentic.
+Since these look like they are coming from legitimate sources, take extra time to read them carefully and assure that they are authentic.

 What do the links look like?

-Since the email may look like it’s coming from a company you know and trust, it can be hard to tell whether it is real or not.
+Since it may look like you’re being contacted from a company you know and trust, it can be hard to tell whether it is real or not.
 Scammers may use the company’s logo, header, and the link may even look like it’s taking you to their website.
 Just because a link says it’s going to send you to one place, doesn’t mean it actually will.
-One simple thing you can do to double-check any links before you click on them is to hover your mouse over any links, and take note of whether the link in the text matches the URL displayed as the cursor hovers over the link.
+One simple thing you can do to double-check links before you click on them is to hover your mouse over any links, and take note of whether the link in the text matches the URL displayed as the cursor hovers over the link.
 If these don’t match, this means the link is not taking you where it looks like it will at first sight.

-Does the email look like it’s from Idaho Central?
+Does it look like it’s from Idaho Central?